Skip to content

 Set up your Gmail action

 Now it's time to set up the action that will send out the email—the event your Zap will perform once it's triggered.
 If you're using the Zap template, these will already be selected for you.
 Otherwise, search for and select Gmail as your action app and Send Email as your action event.
-Click Continue.
+Next, connect your Gmail account, if you haven't already, then click Continue.

 An action step in the Zap editor with Gmail selected for the action app and Send Email for the action event.

 Now, it's time to customize your action step.
-First, click in the To field and select either Email or Raw Email from the Insert Data dropdown.
+First, click the + icon in the To field and select either Email or Raw Email from the list of options.
 This will ensure the email is sent to the email address collected in your previous Facebook Lead Ads step.

 The Insert Data menu is shown open with a list of a data from the previous Facebook Lead Ads trigger step.